Yincha: Legend

-In Chinese folk religion, the most famous Yin Cha are Heibai Wuchang (Black and White Impermanence).
-However, other underworld deities, such as General Xie and General Fan, General Ox and General Horse, and General Chains and Shackles, also have roles in apprehending the souls of the dead.
+In Chinese folk religion, the best-known yincha are Heibai Wuchang (Black and White Impermanence).
+Other underworld figures, such as General Xie and General Fan, General Ox and General Horse, and General Chains and Shackles, are also associated with apprehending the souls of the dead.

-A specific type of Yin Cha, known as Juhun gui (拘魂鬼, literally "Soul-Restraining Ghosts"), are ghost officers tasked with apprehending and retrieving souls.
-They specialize in escorting the recently deceased to the underworld.
-Often appearing in pairs and dressed in purple, they may resemble ordinary people and carry a register containing the names and appointed death times of those whose lives are ending.
-When the moment arrives, they approach the dying individual and call their name with a spiritually potent voice, audible only to the person nearing death.
-Upon hearing the call, the individual's qi (soul) departs from the body, resulting in death.
-The soul-restraining ghost then binds the soul with a chain to prevent it from lingering in the human world and escorts it to the underworld.
+A specific type of yincha, known as juhun gui (拘魂鬼; "soul-restraining ghosts"), are ghost officers responsible for apprehending and retrieving souls.
+They are said to escort the recently deceased to the underworld.
+In folk descriptions, they often appear in pairs, wear purple clothing, and may look like ordinary people.
+They carry a register listing the names and appointed death times of those whose lives are ending.
+When the appointed time arrives, they approach the dying person and call their name in a voice heard only by that person.
+After the call is heard, the person's soul leaves the body, causing death.
+The juhun gui then binds the soul with a chain to prevent it from remaining in the human world and escorts it to the underworld.

-During the Yuanhe era (806–820 AD) in Chang'an, a man named Li Hezi had a fondness for cat and dog meat.
-One day, while traveling, he met two men in purple robes who informed him that 460 cats and dogs had brought a case against him in the underworld, foretelling his imminent death.
-Terrified, Li Hezi offered them wine.
-In exchange for 400,000 coins (burned as an offering to the afterlife), the men agreed to grant him three more years of life.
-Li Hezi complied, but he died only three days later, revealing that three years in the underworld is equivalent to a mere three days in the human realm.
+A similar underworld-messenger motif appears in later retellings of a zhiguai tale set during the Yuanhe era (806–820) in Chang'an.
+In the story, a man named Li Hezi, who enjoyed eating cat and dog meat, encounters two men in purple robes while traveling.
+The men tell him that 460 cats and dogs have brought a case against him in the underworld and that he is about to die.
+Frightened, Li offers them wine.
+After he agrees to burn 400,000 coins as an offering to the afterlife, the men grant him three more years of life.
+Li follows their instructions, but dies three days later, showing that three years in the underworld correspond to only three days in the human world.

 In Korean shamanism, Yin Cha are referred to as Jeoseung Saja (저승사자) or Chasa (차사), with their leader known as Gangrim Doryeong (강림도령).
 The Korean manhwa Along with the Gods is based on this folklore.